-As innovators in the education space, we keep an eye on emerging trends, terms, and technology in the industry.
+As innovators in the eLearning space, we keep an eye on emerging trends, terms, and technology in the industry.
 Here are some of the top education technology trends that have been on our radar recently!

 1. Virtual Reality